w3ctag/extensible-web-report-card/index.md

 High-contrast mode -- also detectable by side-effect but not available through an API.
 Many many hacks required for information that UA's are fully aware of.
 Should likely be exposed through both API and media query.

+Some of these concerns are explored in more detail in the ["Gap Analysis: Accessibility"](https://github.com/domenic/html-as-custom-elements/blob/master/docs/accessibility.md) document from the HTML as Custom Elements project.

 ### Sensors

 We kind of have geolocation and some acces to cameras/mic's, getting ambient light, but not much else.
 We're slowly getting out of the trap of designing APIs around the assumption of a single sensor of each type. [https://github.com/rwaldron/sensors/](https://github.com/rwaldron/sensors/)